Why Is My DOT Number Not Authorized?

 How Do I Authorize My FMCSA Operating Authority?

 Needing to get your FMCSA (Federal Motor Carrier Safety Administration) operating authority can be a real pain in the rear.
 But it doesn't have to be!
 With just a few simple steps, you can quickly and easily authorize your business to operate under FMCSA regulations.
-First off, you'll need to make sure that you've registered with the Unified Registration System (URS).
+First, you'll need to ensure you've registered with the Unified Registration System (URS).

-After that, make sure all of your documents are up-to-date and submitted correctly.
+After that, ensure all your documents are up-to-date and submitted correctly.
 Once everything is ready, you'll need to pay the registration fee online or via check before submitting your application.
 Then, wait for approval from the FMCSA.
 If it's approved, congrats - you're now authorized!
 Now go forth and drive safely!
-But if your operating authority still isn’t approved… do not hesitate to give our company a Phone Call.
+But if your operating authority still isn’t approved… do not hesitate to call our company.

 How Does a USDOT Number Get Deactivated?

-So if you know someone who's got a DOT number but isn't operating as an interstate carrier anymore, their number may already be deactivated!
+So, if you know someone with a DOT number but isn't operating as an interstate carrier anymore, their number may already be deactivated!
 Bottom line – if you want to remain in compliance with FMCSA regulations, make sure your DOT number is always up-to-date and active.
 That's all there is to it!
 Read here about Starting a Trucking Company Correctly.

 What Is Suspended Operating Authority?